sahlenlab/HiCapTools/README.md

 * Probe_Distal Proximities files : The files contain information about the proximities with distal interacting regions gainst the Probe sets called from the input experiment files.
 They are named in the format 'BaseFileName.AssemblyVer.chrN.Proximities.Probe_Distal.date.txt'.
 The file with proximities from the negative control probe set will be indicated with a 'NegCtrl' in the file name.
 The following information is reported for each proximity
     1. Probe : Target feature, location in chromosome, type of probe
     2. Distal region : location in chromosome
-    3. Proximity : Distance between interacting fragments, and Supporting pairs and p-value from each input experiment file.
+    3. Proximity : Distance between interacting fragments, and Supporting pairs, p-value and strand combination\* from each input experiment file.
 * Probe_Probe Proximities files : The files contain information about the proximities with Probe regions against the Probe sets called from the input experiment files.
 These files are named in the format 'BaseFileName.AssemblyVer.chrN.Proximities.Probe_Probe.date.txt'.
 The file with proximities from the negative control probe set will be indicated with a 'NegCtrl' in the file name.
 The following information is reported for each proximity
     1. Probe region 1: Target feature, location in chromosome, type of probe
     2. Probe region 2: Target feature, location in chromosome, type of probe
-    3. Proximity : Distance between interacting fragments, and Supporting pairs and p-value from each input experiment file.
+    3. Proximity : Distance between interacting fragments, and Supporting pairs, p-value and strand combination\* from each input experiment file.

+   \* The strand combination (or orientation) gives the read orientations of the read pairs, that is, if the reads are on the forward or reverse strands.
+This means that there will be four possible combinations - forward-forward, forward-reverse, reverse-forward and reverse-reverse depending on the orientation of the first and second read pairs respectively.
+The ProximityDetector output files report the strand combination in the format a_b_c_d, where a gives the number of forward-forward read pair combinations,  b gives the number of forward-reverse, c the reverse-forward and d the reverse-reverse.
+The sum of a, b, c and d is equal to the total number of supporting pairs, which is also reported separately.
+The strand combination information may reveal information on how constrained the chromosome conformation is at that location.

 ##### III.
 Common